dcdpr/did-btc1/chapters/CRUD-Operations.md

 be applied to the `sourceDocument`.
 The result of these transformations MUST produce a DID document conformant to the DID Core specification.
 The `verificationMethodId` is an identifier for a verificationMethod within the `sourceDocument`.
-The verificationMethod identified MUST be a Schnorr secp256k1 Multikey.
+The verificationMethod identified MUST be a BIP340 Multikey.
 The `beaconIds` MUST identify service endpoints with one of the three ::Beacon Types:: `SingletonBeacon`, `CIDAggregateBeacon`, and `SMTAggregateBeacon`.